Choosing a Canoe for Family Paddling

 We have the Sevylor Hudson.
 This is easy to transport, easy to store, easy to inflate and deflate, travels through the water quite well, and can take two adults and one child (though I typically have it as one adult and two children).
 Read our review of the Sevylor Hudson inflatable family canoe.
 We also have a pair of Intex Challenger K1 inflatable kayaks.

 Inflatable canoes are also very stable, and if they do capsize, are very easy to right again.
-They also have lots of air chambers, so if there was an accident and one popped, they wouldn’t sink (remember that if your boat sinks on British waterways and lakes, you are liable to pay for it to be raised).
+Decent ones have multiple air chambers, so if there was an accident and one popped, they wouldn’t sink (remember that if your boat sinks on British waterways and lakes, you are liable to pay for it to be raised).

 Sit on tops are great for kids, especially young kids.